 Spring (March to May) and Autumn (September to November)

 Manaslu Trek is an uncrowded and secluded trail in Nepal with diverse and impressive mountain scenery around Mt.
 Manaslu.
-While there are many advancements seen elsewhere in other trekking trials, Manaslu remains quiet, silent, and untouched in many parts.
+While many advancements are seen elsewhere in other trekking trials, Manaslu remains quiet, silent, and untouched in many parts.
 Falling under the Restricted Trekking Area has ensured valuable flora, fauna, and cultures, traditions prevalent in the region.

 It is considered the best trekking experience by many avid trekkers.
 The epic mountain sceneries and encounters with wilderness in the forested trails around the conservation area are memorable experiences.
 Moreover, interactions with ethnic settlements, their cultures, and traditions are blissful.
 The major highlight is crossing the highest Larkya La pass at 5,165m/16,929ft above sea level.
 It is a vantage point to observe close-up views of the eighth highest mountain in the world, Mt.
 Manaslu, and other high mountains above 7000m.

-Closely bordering with Tibet means that the Manaslu region in the northern parts has been influenced heavily by the Tibetan culture and lifestyle.
+Closely bordering Tibet means that the Manaslu region in the northern parts has been influenced heavily by the Tibetan culture and lifestyle.
 The remote villages of Gurung, Ghale, Bhotia, Tibetan Buddhists warmly welcome you to a secluded and discrete corner of the world.
 It gives you a chance to explore their religion by visiting the ancient gompas and monasteries.

 Furthermore, the trek also allows the extension to remote trekking trails in the west spanning to Nar and Phu Valley in the Annapurna region or to the east detouring the Tsum Valley for additional adventure.
 You can check out the 8 Reasons And Amazing Facts about Manaslu Trek.

 The best Manaslu Circuit trek itinerary comprises 13 trekking days.
 The route commences with a drive from Kathmandu to Barpak in the Gorkha district.
 From there, the trek starts to Laprak, Khorla Besi then at Jagat in the Budi Gandaki valley.
-Views of Ganesh and Buddha mountains are seen vividly from the hillside villages of Laprak.
+Views of the Ganesh and Buddha mountains are seen vividly from the hillside villages of Laprak.
 They were then taking the trail from Deng to Lho, head on to Sama Gaon.
 From there, trek to Samdo and Dharamshala to cross the high pass of Larkya La towards Bimtang.
 The threshold of the high pass is exhilarating and promising the best views.
 Then the round-about off-beat track leads to Tilije and Dharapani.
 Finally, a drive from Dharapani to Kathmandu completes the full circle of the Manaslu Trek.

 Apart from the trial mentioned above, you can also start from Kathmandu and meet at Jagat taking a different route.
 From Kathmandu, the alternative trial drives straight to Soti Khola via Arughat, and then the trek begins to Machha Khola towards Jagat.
 The major difference in taking this trail to Jagat is Annapurna and Manaslu's mountain views from the higher elevations of Soti Khola and Maccha Khola.
 You will also get to trek around the Gurung village of Labubesi.
 Also, in the trek's final leg, you can end either at Dharapani or further ahead at Besisahar.

 Another combination could be heading to the Nar Phu Valley located on the western side of the Manaslu circuit around the Annapurna region.
 Here you would take the classic circuit trekking trail up to Dharapani, then take a different route further northwest to Phu Village (4,080m/13,385ft) and Nar Village (4,110m/13,484ft).
 Crossing the high pass of Kangla (5320m), you would head to Pisang and join the Manaslu Circuit trail back in Besisahar.
-This extended Manaslu Annapurna trek map sees an exploration to the remote Nar Phu Valley as well, along with another note-worthy high pass.
+This extended Manaslu Annapurna trek map sees an exploration of the remote Nar Phu Valley as well, along with another note-worthy high pass.

 Get help from our travel specialists for holiday ideas that matches your interests.